The ultimate FAQ for business scenario planning

 Why should I be scenario planning?

 It’ll make your business stronger, so is thoroughly recommended.
-It can give you options in your decision making, which allows you to dodge any calamities coming your way.
+It can give you options in your decision making, which is crucial for any business owner.

-A good example of this came in the very early days of the concept.
-As Harvard Business Review wrote, at the turn of the 1970s, Shell developed scenario planning to protect the business in case of disaster.
+At the turn of the 1970s, Shell developed scenario planning to protect the business in case of disaster.
 They listened to planner analysis of the global business environment, meaning that in 1973 when there was an oil crisis, the company was ready to cope.
-Fast-forward a decade to 1981 and they were again prepared to deal with an industry slump; other oil companies had stockpiled their reserves after the Iran-Iraq war broke out, while Shell had the foresight to sell their excess before prices dropped.
+Fast-forward to 1981 and they were again prepared to deal with an industry slump.
+Other oil companies had stockpiled their reserves after the Iran-Iraq war broke out, while Shell had the foresight to sell their excess before prices dropped.

-As you can see, using this proactive method is like a shield for your business against things you simply can’t control.
-Had Shell followed suit in 1981, a lot of millennials might not even know who the company were.
+This proactive method is like a shield for your business against things you simply can’t control.
+Had Shell followed suit in 1981, the company would have struggled to stay open.
 While that may have been a win for the planet, it would have been a huge loss for those in charge.

 How can I use scenario planning in my business?